huridocs/uwazi-documentation/admin-docs/managing-settings.md

 Step 4: Assign a **Name of the group** and add the usernames that you want to include.

-Step 5: Once this information is entered, click the green **Save** button.
+Step 5: Once this information is entered, click the **Save** button.

 ## How to configure your collection’s general settings